suxinde2009/soundhelix/trunk/soundhelix/doc/README.txt

 them within SoundHelix.

 SoundHelix features some basic music creation abilities and a MIDI player, which can access any MIDI resource accessible to Java.
-Currently, some external MIDI software is required for playback.
-This can be any MIDI software or hardware which can be accessed using a MIDI driver on your platform.
-You can even use the standard Java Software Synthesizer or the Windows Wavetable Software Synth.
+Currently, one or more MIDI devices are required for playback.
+These can be provided by any MIDI software or hardware which can be accessed using a MIDI driver on your platform.
+You can even use the standard Java Software Synthesizer that comes along with Java or the Windows Wavetable Software Synth.
 It is possible to use any number of MIDI devices in parallel for playback.
 Please check the included configuration files.

 Note that SoundHelix might require some configuration time to produce good results on your MIDI setup.
 You shouldn't expect excellent results out-of-the-box.

 The current implementation of SoundHelix is very likely to change in different areas.
 Especially the XML format is going to be reworked in order to make it more consistent and to make it validatable using standard XML validation techniques.
 Don't expect your XML files to work across different versions of SoundHelix without any adaptions.
+You have been warned.

 Requirements